 The downstroke generates thrust and allows the bird to fly straight and level, whereas the upstroke can provide lift.

-Whereas soaring is reserved for large bird species, hovering is a means of flight done by some of the smallest birds.
-Hummingbirds hover so that they can reach areas that would be difficult to reach, such as plants that would collapse even under their tiny weight.
+Whereas soaring is reserved for large bird species, hovering is a means of flight by some of the smallest birds.
+Hummingbirds hover to reach areas that would be difficult to reach, such as plants that would collapse even under their tiny weight.

-By keeping their wings fully extended and flapping very fast, the hummingbird can support their weight without propelling themselves forward.
+The hummingbird can support their weight without propelling themselves forward by keeping their wings fully extended and flapping very fast.
 They do this by slanting the body upwards, causing the flight feathers to beat horizontally.
 They then flap their wings in a figure of eight, with the downstroke being a forward stroke and the upstroke a downwards stroke.

 Birds such as the blue tit use a bounding flight effect.
-In doing this, they interchange moments of flapping their wings into a state where they keep their wings directly against the sides of their bodies and following the path they are going.
+In doing this, they interchange moments of flapping their wings into a state where they keep their wings directly against the sides of their bodies and follow their path.

 The undulating flight is similar, whereas it is moments of gliding followed by flapping.
 Both of these methods can be used to save energy in flight.

 There is another method that some birds also use to save energy when flying.
-This can be seen when you watch a bird that flies close to the ground.
-The ground helps to reduce drag on the wings, helping to save energy.
+This can be seen when you watch a bird that passes close to the ground.
+The ground helps reduce drag on the wings, helping to save energy.

 Flightless birds are limited to a specific order, and many orders also include birds that can fly.

 Larger birds such as birds of prey will eat other birds, mammals, rodents, frogs, fish, and crustaceans.
-Smaller birds may eat insects, earthworms, snails, fruit and berries, spiders, seeds, other birds, mammals, rodents, frogs, fish, crustaceans, plants.
-However, the diet of a bird does depend on its species and habitat.
+Smaller birds may eat insects, earthworms, snails, fruit and berries, spiders, seeds, other birds, mammals, rodents, frogs, fish, crustaceans, and plants.
+However, a bird’s diet depends on its species and habitat.